Zina: Accusation process and punishment

 Some schools of Islamic jurisprudence (fiqh) created the principle of shubha (doubt).
-According to this principle, if there is room for doubt in the perpetrator's mind about whether the sexual act was illegal, he or she should not receive the hadd penalty, but could receive a less severe punishment at the discretion of the judge.
+According to this principle, if there is room for doubt in the perpetrator's mind about whether the sexual act was illegal, he or she should not receive the hadd penalty but could receive a less severe punishment at the discretion of the judge.
 Jurists had varying opinions on what counted as legitimate "doubt" for this purposes.
 A typical example is a man who has sex with his wife's or his son's slave.
-This is zina - a man can lawfully have sex only with his own slave.
+This is zina – a man can lawfully have sex only with his own slave.
 But a man might plausibly believe that he had ownership rights over his wife's or his son's property, and so think that having sex with their slaves was legal.
 The Ḥanafī jurists of the Ottoman Empire applied the concept of doubt to exempt prostitution from the hadd penalty.
-Their rationale was that since legal sex is legitimized, in part, by payment (the dower paid by the husband to the wife upon marriage, or the purchase price of a slave), a man might plausibly believe that prostitution, which also involves a payment in return for sexual access, was legal.
-It is important to note that this principle did not mean that such acts were treated as legal: they remained offenses, and could be punished, but they were not liable for the hadd penalty of 100 lashes or stoning.
+Their rationale was that since legal sex is legitimized, in part, by payment (the dower paid by the husband to the wife upon marriage or the purchase price of a slave), a man might plausibly believe that prostitution, which also involves a payment in return for sexual access, was legal.
+This principle did not mean that such acts were treated as legal: they remained offenses, and could be punished, but they were not liable for the hadd penalty of 100 lashes or stoning.

 Sunni practice

-Persons who are not muhsan (i.e. a slave, a minor, never married) are punished for zina with one hundred lashes in public.
+People who are not muhsan (i.e. a slave, a minor, never married) are punished for zina with one hundred lashes in public.